April 23, 2014

 In 2011 Sanofi Group acquired two businesses, Genzyme and Merial.
 In the same year, Sanofi Pharmaceutical Operations UK and Ireland were combined as a single operating unit.
 To connect both employees and the different CSR activities across three businesses and 13 locations, a new corporate and social responsibility strategy was launched in February 2012, ‘Sanofi Inspires’.

 The Sanofi Challenge, the first element to be launched within the 'Sanofi Inspires' corporate social responsibility programme, centres around health and fitness and encourages everyone to challenge themselves to get out of their comfort zone and go the extra mile to support our corporate charity partners Teenage Cancer Trust in the UK and the Children's Medical & Research Foundation in Ireland.

-Our aim is to raise £100,000 for the Teenage Cancer Trust and the Children's Medical & Research Foundation in Ireland and fundraising continues with a calendar of events in 2013.
+To date over £100,000 has been raised for the Teenage Cancer Trust and the Children's Medical & Research Foundation in Ireland and fundraising continues with a calendar of events in 2013.
 Six time world swimming champion and the Teenage Cancer Trust supporter, Mark Foster comments, "The Sanofi Challenge for Teenage Cancer Trust is a great initiative centred around promoting wellbeing and personal growth.
 As well as inspiring and encouraging participants to challenge themselves, they will also be raising money for an important cause."